jfcardinal/grunt-delete-comments/ReadMe.md

 Typically, you will add the delete_comments task to one or more other registered tasks.

-For example, here is the tasks section of a Gruntfile where the default task copies some files and then removes comments from some the files specified in the target(s):
+For example, here is the tasks section of a Gruntfile where the default task copies some files and then removes comments from some of the files specified in the target(s):

 ```js
 grunt.loadNpmTasks('grunt-contrib-copy');